Dario-Lloshi-Development-LLC/NurMakkah/docs/comprehensive_project_documentation.md

 ---

-This comprehensive documentation provides a complete overview of the Hajj & Umrah Guide multi-platform application, covering all aspects from development to deployment, with special emphasis on religious content accuracy, accessibility, and security.
+This comprehensive documentation provides a complete overview of the Nur Makkah & Umrah Guide multi-platform application, covering all aspects from development to deployment, with special emphasis on religious content accuracy, accessibility, and security.

 The project represents best practices in multi-platform mobile development while maintaining the highest standards for Islamic content and user experience.